Syrian Constitutional Committee: Disputes

-The High Negotiations Committee is the only group selected to represent the Syrian opposition, leaving many other anti-government groups in Syria completely unrepresented in the committee.
-Despite the inclusion of seven total ethnic Kurds in the committee, the mostly neutral Autonomous Administration of North and East Syria, as well as its majority-Kurdish military wing – the Syrian Democratic Forces, is also left completely unrepresented.
-Hayat Tahrir al-Sham, an Al-Qaeda-linked group designated by the UN as a terrorist organization, as well as Syria's largest rebel group, was excluded from the negotiations for the formation of the committee from its inception.
+The High Negotiations Committee is the body selected to represent the Syrian opposition.
+While including members of the Syrian National Coalition and of the National Coordination Committee for Democratic Change as well as representatives of armed factions such as the Free Syrian Army, it leaves many other anti-government groups in Syria completely unrepresented in the committee.
+Despite the inclusion of seven total ethnic Kurds in the committee, the mostly neutral Autonomous Administration of North and East Syria as well as its Kurdish-led, majority-Arab military wing – the Syrian Democratic Forces, is also left completely unrepresented.
+Hayat Tahrir al-Sham, a group originally linked to Al-Qaeda and designated by the UN as a terrorist organization, as well as Syria's largest rebel group, was excluded from the negotiations for the formation of the committee from its inception.

 The object of the committee's work is also called into question by both sides.
 The Syrian Government's delegation asserts that the committee's work should be focused on amending the current Syrian Constitution, which was adopted in 2012, while the opposition delegates insist on creating an entirely new constitution.

 Analysis of committee processes

 The launch of the committee was met with skepticism by political analysts, who noted both the lack of good faith between the Syrian Government and Opposition, as well as the government's recent territorial gains as factors that might prevent the committee from fulfilling its stated objective.

-Some analysts further criticised the 75% supermajority rule, which they described as a "recipe for paralysis".
+Patrick Wintour commented for The Guardian that the 75% supermajority rule had drawn criticism as it was seen by some as a "recipe for paralysis".

-Some experts noted that the committee is unlikely to lead to peace, as large groups, such as Rojava are excluded from the peace process, while parts of the Syrian Opposition itself have condemned it entirely.
+Enab Baladi noted that the committee was unlikely to lead to peace, as large groups, such as Rojava are excluded from the peace process, while parts of the Syrian Opposition itself have condemned it entirely.
 They also noted that the committee faces criticism for the non-elected nature of its members and also that the committee itself might be "unconstitutional", as it falls outside the rules set out by the current Constitution of Syria for constitutional amendments, which renders its decisions legally non-binding in Syria.

 Analysts mostly agree that the lack of a binding timetable, the recent military defeats suffered by the opposition, as well as the divisions within the opposition delegation itself give the upper hand to the Syrian Government and its delegation.

 According to Sami Moubayed writing in The Arab Weekly, should the drafting process continue into 2021, any term limits imposed by a new or amended constitution on the Presidency would only take effect as of 2028 – after the President has completed his full seven-year term.